QuarkNerd/blog/cprice/_posts/2015-11-02-improving-low-barrel-performance.md

 If we're to avoid this, that means we're aiming to render the chart completely from the model within the allotted 10ms processing time.

-# Where are we now?
+## Where are we now?

-Before diving in, let's use Chrome's Timeline view to see what the performance is currently like -
+Before diving in, let's quickly review what the performance is like currently and how a chart is typically rendered in d3fc.
+Chrome's Timeline view is a good place to see what the performance is currently like -

 <img src="{{ site.github.url }}/cprice/assets/low-barrel/timeline-0.png" alt="Chrome's Timeline" width="878"/>